Educator Green Berry Trimble, born on Aledo in 1898, was himself the son of an educator.

-His father, Dr. William M. Trimble, had been superintendent of the school of North Fort Worth and an organizer of Grubbs Vocational College, which evolved into UTA.
+His father, Dr. William M. Trimble, had been principal of the Marine school and later superintendent of the school of the city of North Fort Worth and an organizer of Arlington College, which evolved into Grubbs Vocational College and eventually UTA.

 Green Trimble attended the University of Texas and North Texas State University.
 In 1935 he earned a master’s degree in industrial education from Colorado State College.
 From the beginning the son shared the father’s interest in vocational training: In 1919 at age twenty-one Green Trimble was “elected” as a manual training teacher.
 This August 13, 1919 Star-Telegram article says Trimble was hired as a teacher in Fort Worth schools, but the newspaper reported elsewhere that Trimble began his career as an educator in 1919 as a shop teacher at Diamond Hill School, and in 1919 Diamond Hill School was in its own district (which included Niles City) and not yet part of the Fort Worth school district.

 By 1921 Trimble was coaching at the “Junior High” (there was only one), which was housed in the building on Jennings Avenue that originally was Central High (1911) and later was a junior high after the new Central High opened in 1918 in the building on Cannon Street that today houses Trimble Technical High School.
 (Yes, the building has a complicated history.)
 Clip is from the August 7 Star-Telegram.